Skip to main content

 Your clinician may recommend:

-Your treatment plan is personalized and may change as your clinician evaluates your response.
+Your treatment plan is personalized and may evolve over time as your clinician evaluates your response.

 Monitoring and Clinical Oversight

-You can message your clinician through your patient portal for non-urgent questions or concerns.
+You can message your clinician through your patient portal for non-urgent questions or concerns about your treatment.

 Did this answer your question?